supercow/photon_clock/README.md

 ## Building the software

-Before proceeding, you will need a registered, Wi-Fi configured Photon.
+### Pre-requisites

+- A registered, Wi-Fi enabled Photon, ideally already connected
+- The Particle IDE or command line tools installed and configured
+- If you wish to use the command line version, a \*nix compatible shell is required

-See instructions in the `code/build.sh` script to build and flash the Photon.
+See instructions in the `code/build.sh` script to build and flash the Photon via the command line.
+To flash via the Particle Atom IDE, open the project in `code` and flash as usual.

 If you wish to use the built-in temperature sensor, you will need to comment out the following line: